 Program Complaint Policy

-The Program has developed a policy to handle complaints originating from clinical education sites, employers of the graduates and the general public.
+The Program has developed a policy to handle complaints originating from clinical education sites, employers of the graduates, and the general public.
 The complaints are received and kept on record by the Program Director.
-The steps involved in in the process are as follows:
+The steps involved in the process are as follows:

-Complaints are sent to Jean Irion, Program Director
+Complaints are sent to Eric coley, Program Director

 - The Program Director will convene an appropriate faculty group to discuss each complaint, based upon the nature of the issue.